-- F. What information sharing conducted by the IT system?
-A general description of the modules and subsystems, where relevant, and their functions.

-- Name

-- Personal Mailing

-- Personal Phone Number(s)

-- Personal Email Address

-- File Number

-- Health information (medical history).

-- Other Systems like

-- Veterans Benefits Management System (VBMS)

-- MuleSoft
+No, the modules are used for VES system in support of the Medical Disability Examinations Office (MDEO) for Veterans claims processing by the Veterans Benefits Administration (VBA)

-- G. Is the system is operated in more than one site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?
+G. Is the system operated in more than one site to include primary and secondary site, and if so, a description of how use of the system and PII is maintained consistently in all sites and if the same controls are used across sites?